 Biogenesis of Peroxisomes

 The Mechanism of biogenesis of Peroxisomes is complex and not completely known.
-It is possible that the peroxisomal membrane proteins are synthesized in the Endoplasmic Reticulum (ER), but both organelles have different protein composition.
+It is possible that the peroxisomal membrane proteins are synthesized in the Endoplasmic Reticulum (ER), but both organelles have different protein compositions.

 Peroxisomal, as well as glyoxysomal, enzymes are synthesized in the cytosol on free ribosomes and are then incorporates post-translationally into these organelles.